Photo-induced directional transport in extended SSH chains: Results and Discussion

 To gain quantitative insight into the rectification behavior under the chosen light parameters, we compute and plot the rectification ratio as a function of the applied voltage, as shown in Fig.~\ref{Fig5}.
 In particular, the rectification ratio reaches a peak value of approximately $75\%$ at a bias voltage of around $1.3\,$V. A positive value of $RR$ indicates that the forward bias current exceeds its reverse bias counterpart.

 To identify the conditions for optimal current rectification, we systematically explore the parameter space introduced by light irradiation, focusing on the light amplitudes $A_x$, $A_y$,

 and the polarization phase $\phi$.
 For this purpose, we present density plots of the maximum rectification efficiency, evaluated over the voltage range $0-2\,$V, as functions of these light parameters.
 The color code for the density plots is as follows.
 Red regions correspond to high $RR$ dominated by forward bias, blue regions indicate high $RR$ dominated by reverse bias, and yellow regions represent poor rectification performance.
 All physical parameters of the system are kept the same as in Fig.~\ref{Fig4}, and the Fermi energy is fixed at $E_F = 0.5\,$eV.
 In Fig.~\ref{Fig6}(a), the density plot shows the maximum $RR$ as functions of $A_x$ and $A_y$, with the phase fixed at $\phi = 0$.
 The results reveal that rectification remains significantly high over a wide region of the parameter space, with efficiency reaching values as high as $90\%$.
 In Fig.~\ref{Fig6}(b), we present the maximum rectification efficiency as functions of $A_x (= A_y)$ and $\phi$.
 Here also we observe high rectification ratio over a wide range of parameter space.
 The maximum $RR$ exceeds $90\%$, dominated by both the forward and reverse bias conditions.
-The plot is symmetric about the $\phi = \pi$ line, which arises from the periodic nature of the modified hopping amplitude given in Eq.~\ref{effhop1}.
-The functional form exhibits a symmetry with respect to $\phi = \pi$.
+The plot is symmetric about the $\phi = \pi$ line, which arises due to the following reason.
+The origin of this behavior lies in the two angular bonds of our system (see Fig.~1).
+Their hopping amplitudes are renormalized under irradiation, as described by Eq.~\ref{gam}, and explicitly depend on the phase $\phi$.
+Under the transformation $\phi \rightarrow \phi + \pi$, the effective hopping amplitudes of the two angular bonds are interchanged.
+However, since the Hamiltonian remains unchanged under this swap, the rectification ratio exhibits symmetry with respect to $\phi=\pi$.
 These findings clearly demonstrate that the rectification ratio can be effectively tuned by varying the field amplitudes and the phase of the incident light, making this setup a promising platform for light-controlled quantum transport.

+Finally, we study the rectification performance as a function of the system dimension.
+To this end, we plot the maximum rectification ratio, as defined in Fig.~\ref{Fig6}, as a function of the number of unit cells (\(N\)) in Fig.~\ref{Fig7}.
+Two different light parameters are considered for this purpose, namely \(A_x = 2.5\), \(A_y = 0.5\), and \(\phi = 0\) (black), and \(A_x = 1\), \(A_y = 1\), and \(\phi = 0\) (red).
+In Fig.~\ref{Fig7}(a), we present the isotropic hopping case with \(t_1 = t_2 = t_3 = 1\,\text{eV}\), while Fig.~\ref{Fig7}(b) corresponds to the anisotropic hopping scenario with \(t_1 = 1\,\text{eV}\), \(t_2 = 1.25\,\text{eV}\), and \(t_3 = 1.5\,\text{eV}\).
+In the isotropic case, only systems with an odd number of unit cells exhibit finite rectification, whereas even-numbered systems show identically zero \(RR\).
+As discussed earlier,